 - 18.14 Those arranging protests or demonstrations on University premises (whether in relation to a meeting covered by this Code or on any other matter) are taken to have read and agreed to abide by the provisions of this Code.
-They are also required to designate a 'Principal Organiser', who will be a student or member of staff, who will be responsible for ensuring that the organisers comply with the obligations placed upon them by or under this Code of Practice. - 18.15 As long as is reasonably practicable in advance of the event in question, the Principal Organiser shall ensure that appropriate information is provided to the Deputy Vice-Chancellor and Provost Professor David Galbreath, normally through Security Services, about the nature and theme of the event.
+They are also required to designate a 'Principal Organiser', who will be a student or member of staff, who will be responsible for ensuring that the organisers comply with the obligations placed upon them by or under this Code of Practice. - 18.15 As long as is reasonably practicable in advance of the event in question, the Principal Organiser shall ensure that appropriate information is provided to the Deputy Vice-Chancellor, normally through Security Services, about the nature and theme of the event.
 Wherever possible, this information shall be provided at least a week before the event.
-The Principal Organiser shall on request provide the University Secretary Deputy Vice-Chancellor and Provost Professor David Galbreath with such information as the latter may require. - 18.16 The Deputy Vice-Chancellor and Provost Professor David Galbreath shall grant or withhold permission for the use of University premises for the meeting proposed.
-Permission will normally be withheld only on the grounds indicated above, or if the Principal Organiser cannot or will not ensure compliance with any conditions set by the Deputy Vice-Chancellor and Provost Professor David Galbreath.
+The Principal Organiser shall on request provide the Deputy Vice-Chancellor with such information as the latter may require. - 18.16 The Deputy Vice-Chancellor shall grant or withhold permission for the use of University premises for the meeting proposed.
+Permission will normally be withheld only on the grounds indicated above, or if the Principal Organiser cannot or will not ensure compliance with any conditions set by the Deputy Vice-Chancellor.
+Appeals - 1817 Appeals against the rulings of the Deputy Vice-Chancellor may be made to the Vice-Chancellor, whose decision shall be final.